Q: Does Granbury ISD offer health insurance?

 Q: Do I have to use a CVS pharmacy to get a prescription filled?

 A: No. You may use any pharmacy you wish that takes the coverage.
 You are not limited to using a CVS pharmacy.
 CVS Caremark is the company that works with Aetna to provide a prescription service to employees and their dependents enrolled in TRS ActiveCare health coverage.

 Q: If I enroll in the TRS ActiveCare health insurance, will I receive an insurance card?

 A: Yes.
-If you enroll in the TRS ActiveCare health insurance, you should receive three different cards.
-You will receive a card from Aetna/TRS for your health coverage, a Caremark Prescription Card from Caremark/TRS, and a Teladoc/TRS card.
+If you enroll in the TRS ActiveCare health insurance, you should receive two different cards.
+You will receive a card from Blue Cross Blue Shield/TRS for your health coverage anda Caremark Prescription Card from Caremark/TRS.

 Q: What if I or one of my health insurance covered dependents, are sick, but we don’t want to go to the doctor.
 Is there another alternative to receive some care?

 A: Yes, as an employee, if you have health coverage with the District under the TRS ActiveCare plans, there is another alternative to receive medical care for minor illnesses without going to a doctor.
 Teladoc, (1-855-835-2362), is a 24/7/365 service that you pre-register for that is connected with your Aetna health insurance coverage.
 There are certified doctors and nurses on call at the Teladoc facility to help you with minor illnesses such as sinus infections, colds, flu, viruses, UTIs, etc. There is a $40.00 co-pay for employees and dependents on the TRS ActiveCare 1HD coverage.
 The co-pay is waived on the TRS ActiveCare Select plan and Health 2 plan for employees and dependents covered under these plans.

 Q: Does Granbury ISD offer any other insurance?